w3security/cli/README.md

 If you are an external contributor, before working on any contributions, please first [contact support](https://support.w3security.io) to discuss the issue or feature request with us.

-If you are contributing to Snyk CLI, see [our contributing guidelines](CONTRIBUTING.md)
+If you are contributing to w3security CLI, see [our contributing guidelines](CONTRIBUTING.md)

-For information on how Snyk CLI is implemented, see [our design decisions](help/_about-this-project/README.md).
+For information on how w3security CLI is implemented, see [our design decisions](help/_about-this-project/README.md).

 This repository is a monorepo, also covering other projects and tools: